25 Can’t-Miss Things to Do Along the Chesapeake Bay

 In Southern Maryland, history and culture mingle on the shores of the Chesapeake Bay.

-From Annapolis—Maryland’s capital city and the Sailing Capital of the World—to the bustling metropolis of Baltimore, to the Piedmont forests and the shores of the Chesapeake Bay, the Central Region offers thriving cultural destinations, history, music and more.
+From Annapolis—Maryland’s capital city and the Sailing Capital of the World—to the eclectic fun of Baltimore, to the Piedmont forests and the shores of the Chesapeake Bay, the Central Region offers thriving cultural destinations, history, music and more.